polixir/RLAssistant/README.md

    In RLA, we need to assign a "task" for each experiment to run.
 3. **Data Item**:  We map the concept of the data item to the complex generated data in an experiment.
 For each data item, we need to define the index and the value for each item.
    1. **Index**: We need a unique index to define the item in a table for item adding, deleting, modifying, and querying.
 In RLA, we define the index of each experiment as: `datetime of the experiment (for uniqueness) + ip address (for keeping uniqueness in distributed training) + tracked hyper-parameters (easy to identify and easy to search)`.
    2. **Value**: when running an experiment, we generate many data with different structures.
-Based on our research practice, currently, we formulate and store the following data
+Based on our research practice, currently, we formulate the following data for each experiment
       1. Codes and hyper-parameters: Every line of the code and select hyper-parameters to run the experiment.
 This is a backup for experiment reproducibility.
       2. Recorded variables: We often record many intermediate variables in the process of the experiment, e.g., the rewards, some losses, or learning rates.
 We record the variables in the key-value formulation and store them in a tensorboard event and a CSV file.
-      3. Model checkpoints: We support weights saving of neural networks and related custom variables in Tensorflow and Pytorch framework.
+      3. Model checkpoints: We support weight saving of neural networks and related custom variables in Tensorflow and Pytorch framework.
 We can use the checkpoints to resume experiments or use the results of the experiment to complete downstream tasks.
-      4. Other data like figures or videos: It essentially is unstructured intermediate variables in the process of the experiment.
-We might plot the frame-to-frame video of your agent behavior or some curves to check the process of training.
-We give some common tools in the RL scenario to generate the related variables and store them in a directory.
+      4. Other data like figures or videos:  We might plot the frame-to-frame video of your agent behavior or some curves to check the process of training.
+We give some common tools in the RL scenario to generate the related variables and store them in the directory.
+      5. Temporary data:

-Currently, we store the data items in standard file systems and manage the relationships among data items, tables, and database via a predefined directory structure.
+Currently, we store the data items in standard file systems and manage the relationships among data items, tables, and databases via a predefined directory structure.
 After running some experiments, the database will be something like this:
 ![img.png](resource/run-res.png)
 - Here we construct a database in the project "sb_ppo_example".
 - The directory "archive_tester" is to store hyper-parameters and related variables for experiment resuming.